 Mottling is a condition characterized by red, gray, and purple patches in a net- or lace-like pattern that appear on your skin.
-You may begin to notice these patches on your arms, legs, knees, and the back.
+You may begin to notice these patchy marks on your arms, legs, knees, and the back.
 A variety of conditions can lead to mottling of the skin – the most common of them being exposure to cold surroundings.
 In some cases, this leads to a disruption in blood flow due to the variations in temperature.

-Young women commonly experience mottled skin on their legs due to exposure to extreme cold weather.
+Young women commonly experience mottled skin on legs due to the exposure to extreme cold weather.
 Mottled skin may also be caused by the deposition of calcium within the blood vessel walls or endothelial dysfunction (where the blood vessels on the heart’s surface constrict) (1).

 Let us understand the common signs of mottled skin and how you can identify it.